 * The R&A made a statement that The Open would not return to Turnberry for the foreseeable but did stop short of saying it would never return.

-Formerly In The Open Rota
+Former Venues In The Open Rota

 The 4 golf courses which have been previously hosted The Open, but are not currently considered to be part of the Open Rota, are: